1. 9 Interpreting CD4 results: CD4 count and CD4 percentage

 The immune system contains lots of different cells.
 The two main types of lymphocytes are T cells and B cells.
 CD4 cells are a type of T cell.
 So the CD4% looks at the CD4 count in relation to other immune cells.

 CD4% is sometimes a more stable indication of whether there has been a change in the immune system.
-An unexpected drop in CD4 count when the percentage hasn’t changed indicates this drop is not clinically significant.
+If the percentage hasn’t changed the change in the absolute count is not important.

 - A CD4% of 12-15% is about the same as a count of under 200 cells/mm3.